tomjoht/learnapidoc/_docs/api_doc_survey/survey_most_common_programming_languages.md

 ## Correlations between REST doc and programming knowledge

-Because respondents added their initials, I also correlated the answers that each person put down for “What type of API do you write documentation for?” with “What programming languages do you know?”
+Because respondents added their initials, I also correlated the answers that each person put down for “What type of API do you write documentation for?" with “What programming languages do you know?"

 I thought that maybe those who just document REST might not know many programming languages.
 But actually, there wasn't a correspondence at all.
 Pretty much everyone in the API doc space is technical enough to be familiar with at least or two programming languages.

-## What does it mean to “know” a language?
+## What does it mean to “know" a language?

 A lot of people qualified their understanding of a language.
-They wrote, “minimal knowledge” or “basic familiarity,” or “just reading about it”, or “familiar with the basic concepts and structure”, or “understood from a ‘documentation' perspective…so code understanding is very loosely understood” or “just by reading about it.
-No programming (yet)” or “I'm most comfortable in docs/understanding frameworks.”
+They wrote, “minimal knowledge" or “basic familiarity," or “just reading about it", or “familiar with the basic concepts and structure", or “understood from a ‘documentation' perspective…so code understanding is very loosely understood" or “just by reading about it.
+No programming (yet)" or “I'm most comfortable in docs/understanding frameworks."

 Level of proficiency is an important point.
 A _tech writer_ putting "Java" on his or her resume implies different expectations than a _developer_ putting "Java" on his or her resume.